How To Treat White Spots on Bird of Paradise (An Easy Guide)

 Leaf spot is a type of fungal disease that affects many different kinds of plants, including Bird of Paradise.

-The Leaf spot disease is characterized by the development of small, round, brown, or black spots with white or light-colored centers on the plant’s leaves.
+The Leaf spot infection is characterized by the development of small, round, brown, or black spots with white or light-colored centers on the plant’s foliage.

 Leaf spot is most common in humid or wet conditions and can be spread by water droplets or wind.